-- a.
-Assign an OE case number to the petition composed of the last two digits of the calendar year in which the assignment is made, the symbol "AWA" to indicate Washington headquarters, the symbol "OE" to indicate obstruction evaluation, and a serial number.
-Serial numbers run consecutively within each calendar year. - b.
-If the petition does not meet the criteria in Part 77, notify the petitioner in writing. - c.
-If the petition meets the criteria in Part 77, notify the sponsor, the petitioner (or designated representative), the OEG, and, if appropriate, the FCC that the determination is not and will not become final pending disposition of the petition. - d.
-Distribute a copy of a valid petition and the associated determination to the Technical Operations Spectrum Engineering Services Group/Spectrum Assignment and Engineering Team, NAS Support Group, Flight Procedures Standards Branch, AFS-420, Airport Engineering Division, AAS-100; and the Terminal Procedures and Charting Group for their examination. - e.
-Coordination and consultation with the Office of the Chief Counsel (AGC) is required for high interest or controversial cases. - f.
-There are no regulatory time frames for completion of the response to a petition of discretionary review.
-However, every effort should be made to complete the examination, or review, within six months of receipt of the petition.
+- 1. If the petition does not meet the criteria in 14 CFR part 77, notify the petitioner (or designated representative) in writing. - 2.
+If the petition meets the criteria in 14 CFR part 77, notify the sponsor, the petitioner (or designated representative), the OEG, and, if appropriate, the FCC, in writing, that the determination will not become final until disposition of the petition is complete. - c.
+Distribute a copy of a valid petition and the associated determination to the following for their examination: - 1.
+Technical Operations, Spectrum Engineering Services Group/Spectrum Assignment and Engineering Team, AJW-1910. - 2.
+Technical Operations, NAS Policy and Quality Control Group, AJW-1800. - 3.
+Flight Technologies and Procedures Division, Flight Procedures and Airspace Group, Flight Procedures Standards Branch, AFS-420. - 4.
+Office of Airports Safety and Standards, Airport Engineering Division, AAS-100. - 5.
+Mission Support, Instrument Flight Procedures Group, AJV-A400. - d.
+Coordination and consultation with the Office of the Chief Counsel (AGC) is required for high interest or controversial cases. - e.
+While there are no regulatory time limits for completion of the response to a petition of discretionary review, make every effort to complete the examination or review within six months from receipt of a petition.